syn2cat/CryptoMessageInABottle/ActivityInstructions.md

 The Vigenère cipher, was invented by a Frenchman, Blaise de Vigenère in the 16th century.
 It is a polyalphabetic cipher because it uses two or more cipher alphabets to encrypt the data.
 In other words, the letters in the Vigenère cipher are shifted by different amounts, normally done using a word or phrase as the encryption key.
 For example, if the key-word is ”dog,” consisting of the 4th, 15th, and 7th letters of the alphabet, then the first letter of the message is shifted by 4, the second letter is shifted by 15, the third by 7, the fourth by 4 (here we return to the beginning of the key-word), the fifth by 15, and so on.

+How to explain encryption using a Vigenere square:

+Kids choose a keyword, e.g. 'dog'.
+They write the keyword (repeating it as many times as necessary) above the words of the message they want to encrypt – D above the first letter, O above the second letter, G above the third letter, and again D above the fourth letter, etc. Then, they start encrypting with the first letter of the keyword, e.g. D. They look at the Vigenere square and find the row starting with that chosen keyletter, e.g. D. Then, they use this row as a ciphertext alphabet to encrypt all the plaintext letters in their message, that have the chosen keyletter above them by choosing the right column.
+The cipher text letter is where the keyword row crosses the plaintext letter column.

+The same is repeated for the second, third and so on letter of the keyword.

+Decryption works reversing the process.

 Unlike the monoalphabetic ciphers, polyalphabetic ciphers are not susceptible to frequency analysis, as more than one letter in the plaintext can be represented by a single letter in the encryption.

 ## Using Caesar bruteforcing drum for encryption